ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ## 3. Local Python

-[Canopy](https://www.enthought.com/products/canopy/) and [Anaconda](https://www.continuum.io/downloads) are suggested to install locally in `scratch` directory, to run Python program.
-See [here](https://github.com/ComputationalBiology-CS-CU/gcc_install_locally#6-compile-and-run-c-program) for setting up the env to call these locally installed Python.
+[Canopy](https://www.enthought.com/products/canopy/) and [Anaconda](https://www.continuum.io/downloads) are suggested to install locally in `scratch` directory, to run Python program with various useful supported libraries.
+See [here](https://github.com/ComputationalBiology-CS-CU/gcc_install_locally#6-compile-and-run-c-program) for setting up the env var to call these locally installed Python.

 Note that please switch to Anaconda if you find some libraries are not supported by Canopy.